You need Report and Consent to erect a hoarding over a street alignment.

-Complete the Application to Erect Hoardings Over a Street Alignment and submit the application, supporting documentation and fee to Council by email Council.
-The fee is $283.35.
+Complete the Application to Erect Hoardings Etc Over a Street Alignment and submit the application, supporting documentation and fee by email to [email protected] or at the Council offices using the details on our Contact us page.
+The fee is $299.80.

-You also need to pay an inspection fee of $152 per month.
+You also need to pay an inspection fee of $165 per inspection.
 The minimum charge is 1 month’s inspection.
 The charge is based on the usual requirement for 1 inspection per month.